 For the Topping:

-In a small bowl, stir together the oats, flour, sugar, cinnamon, and salt.
+In a medium bowl, stir together the oats, flour, sugar, cinnamon, and salt.
 Add the cold cubed butter to the mixture and work together with your hands or a fork until the mixture is crumbly and has clumps about the size of peas.
 Sprinkle the topping all over the top of the apples.

-Bake for 45 minutes or until the top is golden brown and the juices are bubbling.
+Bake for about 45 minutes or until the top is golden brown and the juices are bubbling.
 Cool for a few minutes and serve warm with vanilla ice cream if desired.

 Video